RaoulLuque/PlantSwap/docs/milestone_5/deploying_the_application_to_the_cloud.md

 ## Setting up fly

-[Fly.io](fly.io) has an own CLI tool which can be used to deploy applications.
+[Fly.io](fly.io) has its own CLI tool which can be used to deploy applications.
 The documentation can be found [here](https://fly.io/docs/flyctl/) and the installation is as easy as running
 ```commandline
 curl -L https://fly.io/install.sh | sh
 ```